hillal20/react-advanced-typescript/READ_JAVA.md

 ## 2 \*\* pointer are not allowed in java :

-because unsafe , increase the complexity , the JVM is responsible for the memory
+  - because unsafe ,
+  - increase the complexity ,
+  -  the JVM is responsible for the memory

 ## 3 \*\* JIT in java :

 in jdk :
-javac compiler compile source code ===> to byte codes
+         * javac compiler compile source code ===> to byte codes

 in JRE :
-interpreter + JIT compiler (just in time compiler ) => read the byte code and convert it to machine language
+interpreter + JIT compiler (just in time compiler ):
+                                     *  read the byte code
+                                     *  convert it to machine language

 ## 4 \*\* why String is immutable in java

-- because the String pool to protect the shared reference
+-  To protect the shared reference
-- and for security since string is shared in lot of places : file system , networking, db ...
+-  For security since string is shared in lot of places : file system , networking, db ...

 ## 6 \*\* Marker Interface

+_ Empty interface :
-is an empty interface to tell the compiler this either cloning or serializing
+                  * to tell the compiler this either cloning or serializing

 ## 7 \*\* we can not override static or private methods in java because